Twinklebear/LPCGame/README.md

 	- Would like to test camera on more cases but it seems good.
 	- ISSUE: Resizing window doesn't seem to update the drawing of objects, ie. the scene doesn't recenter which is annoying
 		- In addition: Resizing window while playing a gamestate and then trying to quit causes a crash
+- UI Elements
+	- UiObjectManager written, inherits from GameObjectManager and runs the same functions, but without camera checking and positions objects in window space.
+	- Note: For menu states you should use the GameObjectManager to register your buttons, as the buttons in this case are the scene and as such should be positioned in scene space, Ui elements are intended to be in game things.
+	- This method of ui management may not be the best, will probably revist it later.
+But this is ok for now

 ### Some stress test results [30.7.2012]
 Not very impressive, 12k tiles at about 60% CPU usage on my laptop with a Intel Core 2 Duo @ 2.4GHz and ATI Mobility Radeon HD 3870 X2